A Parallel-in-Time Combination Method for Parabolic Problems: Abstract

 \section{Abstract}

 In this article, we present a parallel discretization and solution method for parabolic problems with a higher number of space dimensions.
 It consists of a parallel-in-time approach \cite{PinT2024} using the multigrid reduction-in-time algorithm \texttt{MGRIT} \cite{Falgout2014} with its implementation in the library \texttt{XBraid} \cite{xbraid-package}, the sparse grid combination method \cite{Bungartz.Griebel:2004,Griebel1992} for discretizing the resulting elliptic problems in space, and a domain decomposition method \cite{Griebel2023} for each of the subproblems in the combination method based on the space-filling curve approach.
-As a result, we obtain an extremely fast and embarrassingly parallel solver with excellent speedup and scale-up qualities, which is perfectly suited for parabolic problems with up to six space dimensions.
+As a result, we obtain a highly parallel solver with good speedup and scale-up qualities, which is well-suited for parabolic problems with up to six space dimensions.

 We describe our new parallel approach and show its superior parallelization properties for the heat equation, the chemical master equation and some exemplary stochastic differential equations.

 \begin{MSCcodes} 65M55, 65M22, 65M99, 65F08, 65Y05, 65Y99 \end{MSCcodes}